allebone/help.omni.af.mil/docs/PEX/Training.md

     3. Paste the unit name from the ADLS .CSV file and then click below the line to save.

-5. Click the Import subtab to import and associate ADLS files.
+5. Click the Import sub tab to import and associate ADLS files.

     1. In the Unit Training Tasks drop down menu, select the ADLS unit level task to associate the import file to.